Mini Version (If you have just 45 seconds)

 20. Who would you like to thank?

-My husband, for always supporting and encouraging my Adventures in the Blogosphere, and our Pumpkin, who helps me “do typing” sometimes.
+My husband, for always supporting and encouraging my Adventures in the Blogosphere, and our Growing Child, who does quite a lot of writing on his own, which is always encouraged.